VideoGPT

 Users can jump to the exact visual step, lesson, or document section that supports the answer.

-Repeated questions, weak answers, and friction themes help teams improve the library over time.
+Repeated questions, weak answers, and missing-topic signals help teams improve the library over time.

 Insight loop